 “We believe our success depends in substantial part on our ability to originate and define product and fashion trends as well as to timely anticipate, gauge and react to changing consumer demands.
 Some of our competitors are larger and may have greater financial, marketing, and other resources than us.
 Accordingly, there can be no assurance that we will be able to compete successfully with them in the future.”

-But as J.Crew noted in their filing, Pinterest is just one of many social channels they are employing to build an engaged fan based.
-To take a look at the content strategies driving J.Crew’s newfound success on social media, we analyzed J.Crew using our marketing analytics platform.
+Pinterest is just one of many social channels they are employing to build an engaged fan based.
+To take a look at the content strategies driving J.Crew’s newfound success on social media, we analyzed J.Crew’s most-engaging content using our marketing analytics platform.

 J.Crew has amassed nearly 143,000 Pinterest followers to date.
 Comparable to their strategy on Instagram, J.Crew’s most popular Pinterest pins speak to a larger J.Crew-related lifestyle.
 Five of the top ten most re-pinned, liked, and commented on pins featured travel images from exotic locales.